How to make a Drop Cloth Hammock

 I drilled the hole for the rope, placing a scrap board underneath to keep from having tear out on the wood being drilled.

-I taped the ends of the rope to feed them through the holes on the wooden support bar.
+I taped the ends of the rope to feed them through the holes in the wooden support bar.

-Tie Knots on Metal Rings to Hang DIY Hammock
+Tie Knots on Metal Rings to Hang the DIY Hammock

 My neighbor Rodney helped me tie the knots onto the metal rings.
-The length of my rope from ring to support bar was 24”.
-Your length may vary depending on the set up of your trees.
+The length of my rope from the ring to the support bar was 24”.
+Your length may vary depending on how your trees are set up.

 Burn Ends of Rope to Prevent Fraying